launchdarkly/dotnet-server-sdk-dynamodb/README.md

 3. Import the package (note that the namespace is different from the package name):

-        using LaunchDarkly.Client.Integrations;
+        using LaunchDarkly.Sdk.Server.Integrations;

-4. When configuring your `LDClient`, add the DynamoDB data store as a `PersistentDataStore`.
+4. When configuring your `LdClient`, add the DynamoDB data store as a `PersistentDataStore`.
 You may specify any custom DynamoDB options using the methods of `DynamoDBDataStoreBuilder`.
 For instance, if you are passing in your AWS credentials programmatically from a variable called `myCredentials`:

 ```csharp
         var ldConfig = Configuration.Default("YOUR_SDK_KEY")